 According to the 1882 Ontario Medical Register, Dr. Rutherford joined the College of Physicians and Surgeons on the 25th of March, 1869.

-Dr. Rutherford married Jennie Dunlop on the 24th of December, 1867, in Kent County.
-Her parents were James Dunlop and the former Margaret Patterson and she was one of 4 children.
-Her siblings were; Margaret, Mary Anne and James.
 Dr. and Mrs. Rutherford had a daughter, Bertha Ann Rutherford who was born on the 13th of February, 1871.
 Mrs. Rutherford died of complications from the birth 10 days later on the 23rd of February, 1871.
-Bertha Ann died of scarlet fever on the 4th of May, 1874 when she was just 3 years old.
-Mrs. Rutherford and her daughter Bertha Ann are buried at Shawbank Cemetery in Camden Twp (Kent County).
+Bertha Ann Rutherford died of scarlet fever on the 4th of May, 1874 when she was just 3 years old.
+Mrs. Rutherford and her daughter Bertha Ann were buried at Shawbank Cemetery in Camden Twp (Chatham-Kent).

-Dr. Rutherford advertised his practice in the 1870-1871 Sutherlands Gazeteer Business Directory under Harwich Twp (Kent County).
+Dr. Rutherford advertised his practice in the 1870-1871 Sutherlands Gazeteer Business Directory under Harwich Twp (Chatham-Kent).

-On August 13th, 1884 Dr. Rutherford was named as the first President of the Chatham Board of Health.
-In 1886, he was elected as a Town Councillor and also to the Public School Board.
-He was re-elected to town council in 1887 and went on to become Mayor in 1888.
+On August 13th, 1884, Dr. Rutherford was named as the first President of the Chatham Board of Health.
+In 1886, he was elected as a Town Councillor and he was elected to the Public School Board.
+He was re-elected to town council in 1887 and went on to become the Mayor of Chatham in 1888.
 He declined to run again the following year.
-By now his practice had grown to include surgery.
+By now his medical practice had grown to include surgery.
 A lengthy article appeared in the Chatham Daily Planet on the 5th of September, 1902.
 Dr. Rutherford had spent the summer in England doing post graduate studies in surgery.
 While in England, Dr. and Mrs. Rutherford witnessed the coronation of King Edward VII on the 9th of August, 1902.
 He was quoted as saying, “it was the greatest sight” he had ever seen or expected to see.